axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

  </div>

 <h1>The potato grower uses the rCoins he got from selling her potatoes to buy a shovel.
 But then she discovers that the town&rsquo;s shovel-maker raised his prices so that he can buy metal and wood to make more shovels.</h1>
  <p>Yes, that could happen.
 Like it does today.</p>
  <p>Eventually, another shovel-maker would appear and make shovels that people can afford.
-If he is stubborn, too, would go out of business.</p>
+If the expensive shovel make is stubborn, too, would go out of business.
+Another thing that could happen is that the stubborn shovel make would ask the new kind in town and the kid would tell him.</p>
+ <p>They are not competing.</p>

 <h1>PotatoCO mints rCoins to pay for the now higher priced shovel.</h1>
  <p>If PotatoCO&rsquo;s co-owners figure that the new price is a fair price and there&rsquo;s no other supplier around, it would have to do that.
 They would have to make sure that they can get enough <span class="_paradigm">rCoin</span>s from future potatoes to retire the debt as promised.
 Otherwise, they are going to pay with a lower reputation and value and less buying power for the co-owners.</p>
  <p>People will continue to make mistakes and miss estimates. <span class="_paradigm">rCoin</span>s won&rsquo;t change human nature.
 But co-owners can mint the <span class="_paradigm">rCoin</span>s they need to run their companies without worrying about the color of their skin, or their gender, or church affiliation.</p>

 <h1>But this means that another potato grower buys a tractor and grows even more potatoes!</h1>
  <p>Yes.
 This means that people can experiment more.</p>